nextbreakpoint/event-sourcing-cqrs-example/README.md

 # example-images-shop

 This repository contains the source code and the deployment scripts of an example of micro-services based application.
-The application depends on the infrastructure explained at https://github.com/nextbreakpoint/infrastructure-as-code.
-The micro-services are written in Java using [Vert.x](https://vertx.io) framework and they depend on Apache Cassandra, Apache Kafka and Apache Zookeeper provided by the infrastructure.
+The application requires the infrastructure documented in the repository [infrastructure-as-code](https://github.com/nextbreakpoint/infrastructure-as-code).
+The micro-services are written in Java using [Vert.x](https://vertx.io) framework and they depend on Apache Cassandra, Apache Kafka and Apache Zookeeper.

     THIS PROJECT IS WORK IN PROGRESS

-## How to deploy the application
+## Configure and generate secrets

 Create a file main.json in the infrastructure/config directory.
 Copy the content from the file template-main.json.
 The file should look like: